jeffcressman/ember-wknd/README.md

 ## The App

-Ficticious Ember weekend conference with Guests, Speakers, Workshops, and Hosts.
+Ficticious Ember weekend conference with Guests, Speakers, Workshops, Registrations, and Hosts.

 The default application view is a public list of Speakers and Workshops.
 <emberwknd.com/>